 I don’t use any ad networks, and I hope to avoid that if possible because I think ads can be intrusive.
 Most of the other sites I’ve managed the past few years have been monetized by selling my own digital products and with affiliate links.
 I don’t have any products for sale at Vital Dollar yet, but that is part of my long-term plan (although I don’t know for sure exactly what those products will be).

-From my experience, selling digital products is the best way to monetize a blog – but, affiliate links can also be a great opportunity.
+From my experience, selling digital products is the best way to monetize a blog - but, affiliate links can also be a great opportunity.
 In personal finance, there are a lot of products and services that have affiliate programs, so it’s pretty easy to use affiliate links in a natural way, and also to promote products and services that I use myself.

 6: Would you rather be loved, hated or controversial?
 Explain, please!

 Loved.
 I definitely don’t like to be hated, and I don’t really have any desire to be controversial.
 I don’t want to be afraid to do the right thing because people might hate me or because it might cause controversy, but I don’t go out of my way to stir things up.